-XAN BURLEY has performed for artists/companies Nancy Bannon, Daniel Charon Dance, Amy Chavasse, Shannon Gillen, Shannon Hummel Cora Dance, Leyya Tawil, the Metropolitan Opera Ballet, Donnell Oakley, and Tami Stronach Dance, among others.
-She joined Doug Varone and Dancers in 2012 and acts as the company's tour manager.
-She also co-produces WAXworks, a non-curated monthly multi-media performance series in Brooklyn, was on modern faculty at the 92Y from 2011-15, and held teaching positions at Brooklyn Arts Exchange, Cora Dance, Pave Academy, and Poly Prep Performing Arts Camp.
+XAN BURLEY has performed for artists/companies Nancy Bannon, Daniel Charon Dance, Amy Chavasse, Shannon Gillen, Shannon Hummel/Cora Dance, Leyya Tawil, the Metropolitan Opera Ballet, Donnell Oakley, and Tami Stronach Dance, among others.
+She was a member of Doug Varone and Dancers from 2012—17 and acted as the company's tour manager in her final two years.
+Burley was a producer for WAXworks, a non-curated monthly multi-media performance series in Brooklyn, from 2008—2016.
+She was on modern faculty at the 92Y from 2011-15, and has held teaching positions at Brooklyn Arts Exchange, Cora Dance, Pave Academy, and Poly Prep Performing Arts Camp.

-ALEX SPRINGER has performed for Alexandra Beller, Amy Chavasse, Heidi Henderson, the Metropolitan Opera Ballet, Donnell Oakley, Peter Sparling, and Leyya Tawil.
-He has been a member of Doug Varone and Dancers since 2008 and acts as the company's rehearsal director and media manager/archivist.
+ALEX SPRINGER has had the pleasure of working with Alexandra Beller, Amy Chavasse, Heidi Henderson, the Metropolitan Opera Ballet, Donnell Oakley, Peter Sparling, and Leyya Tawil.
+He was a member of Doug Varone and Dancers from 2007-17 and acted as the rehearsal director (2015-17), company manager (2009-17), and remains the company’s archival manager.
 He has staged Varone's work on various companies and universities and was on faculty at the Bates Dance Festival (2013/2016).
 He also works as a freelance video consultant, filming and editing content for a myriad of artists.